 - Type of assessment

-The oral examination is based on a group project report.
-The report should describe and reflect on the design, implementation, and evaluation of a user interface for a mobile device.
-The project will be centered around a topic in mobile computing interfaces, which will cover the content of the course.
-The students will have a week time to prepare for the oral examination.
+The project report should describe and reflect on the design, implementation, and evaluation of a user interface for a mobile device.
+The project report will be centered around a topic in mobile computing interfaces, which will cover the content of the course.

 - All aids allowed